jayjscotto/liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 ## Commands:

-`find-my-show` : find concerts for your favorite band `spotify-this-song` : Spotify search your favorite song `movie-this` : search OMDB for your favorite movie
+`find-my-show` : find concerts for your favorite band `spotify-this-song` : Spotify search your favorite song `movie-this` : search OMDB for your favorite movie `do-what-it-says` : reads from random.txt file and executes the command & search term inside the file

 ## Usage: